 The Creativity of Barn Conversions

 A barn is a found building – one that has been sitting in its landscape for years, if not centuries.
 When you have purchased it for conversion, it is because you love its location, its character and have a vision for living in its surroundings.

-The key to a successful barn conversion is in creating a project that resonates with its location, conserves the character of the barn and provides a space that meets the demands of your daily life.
+Therefore the key to a successful barn conversion is in creating a project that resonates with its location, conserves the character of the barn and provides a space that meets the demands of your daily life.

 Such projects are challenging, exciting and rewarding and, when complete, balance all these requirements beautifully and effectively.
 It means as you live there, you are part of the barn’s history and in harmony with the site and the landscape.

-Three Steps to a Successful Barn Conversion
+Undertaking a Barn Conversion

 “The quality of the finish and confidence of approach really stood out and the [judges] felt the project team had shown respect for the history and setting of the building.”